masai-school/full-stack-dev-1908/course/week_6/day_1/coding_2.md

 It should have the following functions:
 1. `Constructor` - Take car_make, model and top_speed and initialise while creating new Class.
 Fill it with invalid for wrong inputs for strings and for numbers fill with 0 if not defined. dist is initialised as 0.

-2. `travelDist`(time,speed) - it should take distance travelled by the car and at what speed as arguments, if not defined, then time will be given default value of 1 hour, and speed is given as half of top speed.
+2. `travelDist`(time,speed) - it should take speed travelled by the car and at what speed as arguments, if not defined, then time will be given default value of 1 hour, and speed is given as half of top speed.
 The function calculates the distance travelled and updates the distance and returns the value of the distance.

 3. `presentStatus` - This will return all the variables as string in the same line with one space between each.
 Give units as per value example `Honda CRV-05 110km/hr 120km`